-The most common element of all these changing legal and compliance demands is improved data security, and there are many unique processes that impact data security.
-The starting point is to identify what data or information must be secured, and whether new regulations increase or change the scope of that data.
-Once that is determined, it become necessary to identify any of this information to which directors have access.
-That data must then be protected.
+The common element in all these changing legal and compliance demands is a requirement for improved data security.
+The starting point for compliance is to identify what data must be secured, and whether new regulations alter or increase the scope of that data.
+Once this has been done, any of the information identified that's accessible to directors must be protected.
 The second process impacted is data sharing or use.
-As the rules change, directors may not be able to share information that has commonly been given to other directors or sub-committees.
-The third process is how data is accessed.
-In the previous example of two-factor authentication, it is likely that new regulations will require more verification and will result in more stringent access requirements.
+As the rules change, directors may not be able to share information that has in the past been given to other directors or sub-committees. twofactor authentication, new regulations could require stronger verification, resulting in more stringent access protocols.

 A governance technology suite is a single place in which all process changes can be implemented and rolled out to the director in a cohesive and thorough manner.